-Since then, NMFS listed the giant manta ray (Manta birostris) as threatened under the ESA, effective February 21, 2018.
-On January 30, 2018, NMFS listed the oceanic whitetip shark (Carcharinus longimanus) as threatened under the ESA, effective March 1, 2018.
+Since then, NMFS listed the giant manta ray (Manta birostris) as threatened under the ESA, effective February 21, 2018, and the oceanic whitetip shark (Carcharinus longimanus) as threatened under the ESA, effective March 1, 2018.

-On June 11, 2018, NMFS requested reinitiation of ESA section 7 consultation on the continued authorization of the Atlantic CMP fisheries under the Magnuson-Stevens Act to address the listings of the giant manta ray and oceanic whitetip sharks.
+On June 11, 2018, NMFS requested reinitiation of ESA section 7 consultation on the operation of the Atlantic CMP fisheries under the Magnuson-Stevens Act to address the listings of the giant manta ray and oceanic whitetip sharks.
 In the same consultation request memorandum, NMFS developed ESA section 7(a)(2) and section 7(d) analyses that considered allowing the CMP fishery to continue during the reinitiation period.
 As a result of those analyses, NMFS has determined that allowing the Atlantic CMP fisheries to continue during the reinitiation period is not likely to jeopardize any protected species, nor does it constitute an irreversible or irretrievable commitment of resources.